videogular/videogular/README.md

 You could see a demo here: http://twofuckingdevelopers.com/examples/videogular/examples/

-**Videogular is currently under development** and now it's not working on iOS but we plan to provide support for all major platforms.
+**Videogular is currently under development** and now we have a few CSS problems on IE10.

+## Why Videogular?

+We're developing Videogular focusing on mobile devices and HTML5 video special capabilities.
+With Videogular you will have features like:

+* **Bindable properties**: Videogular's directives are bindable, just [try the demo] (http://twofuckingdevelopers.com/examples/videogular/examples/) and play with bindings.
+* **Extendable through plugins**: Thanks to our API you can develop your own plugins.
+* **Theme based**: Customize it with your own themes and change between them on the fly.
+* **Native fullscreen support**: Enjoy with native fullscreen support for Chrome, Firefox, Safari, iOS and Chrome for Android.
+* **Mobile first**: Videogular can detect mobile devices to show/hide components in case that aren't supported.

 ## How to use Videogular